 The simplest model for S(t) assumes there is a constant probability (λ) that a mosquito dies or leaves the recapture area so that the numbers remaining after time t are given by the exponential distribution, exp(−λt).
 We utilised this form extensively but in testing for senescence used five other models where λ(t) varies with time so that,

+St=e-0tλτdτ.

 Details of the five models (Gompertz, Weibull, Gompertz-Makeham, Logistic and Logistic-Makeham), which vary in their ability to detect diﬀerent forms of age-dependent mortality, are given in the SOM.
 Using multiple diﬀerent types of models increased our chances of detecting senescence though also increased the likelihood of false positives.

+We used two analyses to estimate lifespan.
+One considered each study separately; the other involved a hierarchical approach which grouped studies according to taxonomy.
 Parameters were estimated using Bayesian techniques with relatively uninformative priors for κ and the parameters of λ(t), but assuming a prior for ψ indicating a low recapture probability (bounded in part by knowledge of the maximum daily recapture rates; see SOM).

-We used a Bayesian hierarchical model to estimate distributions of lifespan at the species and the genus levels, and across the complete data set.
+Using the hierarchical model, we estimate distributions of lifespan at the species and the genus levels, and across a dataset where experiments with fewer than six recaptures and those species within only a single study were removed.
 This procedure assumes that there is a distribution of lifespan parameters for each species from which those governing individual MRR time series are sampled, and similarly a distribution at the genus level from which those for individual species are derived (rather akin to random eﬀects in classical statistics).
 Within this framework, we can also allow the parameters for individual time series to be influenced by covariates such as diﬀerences in experimental methodology.
-As in the estimation of the parameters of the individual experiments, relative uninformative priors were set for the parameters of the hierarchical models except for ψ where again a distribution representing low recapture probabilities was assumed.
-Posterior distributions were derived using Markov Chain Monte Carlo (MCMC) methods with convergence assessed using the statistic (Gelman and Rubin, 1992).
+Posterior distributions were derived using Markov Chain Monte Carlo (MCMC) methods with convergence assessed using the R statistic (Gelman and Rubin, 1992).
 The predictive power of the model was assessed using K -fold cross validation which tests the ability of the model fitted to part of the data to predict the rest using multiple different partitions.
 Further details of the prior specification, fitting and validation through posterior predictive checks (Lambert, 2018) are given in the SOM.

 Two studies of Anopheles balabacensis reported capture rates increasing with time, presumably reflecting a violation of our assumption of constant recapture probabilities.
 We omitted this species from the analysis.